-Frederic Bonal was named a volunteer assistant coach with the men's tennis program in September 2012.
+Frederic Bonal was hired as the assistant coach of the men's tennis program at Barry University on Nov.
+18, 2013.

-He will assist in player development, on-court coaching and administrative duties.
+He assists in player development, on-court coaching, recruiting and administrative duties.

 Bonal coached 20 years in France at Bordeaux Club, where he was in charge of the First Division Junior and Senior competition.
 He also worked with the WTA and ATP in France for five years.
 He worked with Top 20 player Ronald Agenor in an instructional capacity for a year-and-a-half in 1994-95.

 After moving to the United States, he worked with Tarik Benhabiles, Andy Roddic's former coach, from 2005-08 in Key Biscayne, Fla.
 During that time, Bonal worked with 10 players ranked among the top 50-250 in the world.
-Three years ago, he began coaching junior players on his own in Hollywood, Fla.
+In 2009, he began coaching junior players on his own in Hollywood, Fla.

 Bonal competed in a couple ATP tournaments in Bordeaux.